← The Signal

 Phonographs and the documentation mentality

-The real rupture in audio history was not the synthesizer.
-It was the phonograph.
+The real rupture in audio history was the phonograph.

 Edison’s tinfoil cylinders in 1877, and later Berliner’s flat discs, made it possible to hear the same performance over and over without the performer being present.
 Sound stopped being ephemeral and became replayable data.